Arthur Makin, Rifleman 50780, 2nd/6th Bn. The King’s (Liverpool Regiment)

 Killed in action 18th December 1917 in Belgium, aged 19

 Arthur Makin was born on 7 June and baptised on 6 July 1898 at Christ Church, Macclesfield, the son of Betty and Arthur Makin (written ‘Meakin’ in the baptism register), a silk weaver of 28 Crown St West, off Crompton Rd, Macclesfield.
 In 1901, two-year-old Arthur was living at 11 Adlington St, Macclesfield with his parents, half-siblings Nellie Swindells (20), Harry Swindells (18), Annie Swindells (8), Sarah Swindells (11), Harriet Swindells (9) and Charles Swindells (8), and younger sister Doris (1).

-By 1911, the family had moved to 60 Paradise Street, and Harry had another brother, Walter, then aged 10.
+By 1911, the family had moved to 60 Paradise Street, and Arthur had another brother, Walter, then aged 10.

 Arthur enlisted in Macclesfield and served with the King’s (Liverpool Regiment).